shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Don’t refer to ways of tracking game state, just refer to the game state.
 Don’t say “shield counters”, just say “shields”.

+Sentence construction.
+MtG sometimes writes in third-person present, as if it’s a novel.
+“Target creature gets +1/+1” for example.
+Id say most effects are commands, like “Put a +1/+1 counter on target creature” or “Add G”.
+WCC effects should always be commands.
+To that end, when describing something another creature should do, use “let” to say what a friendly creature does, and “make” to say what a hostile creature does.
+Ex: “Give a friendly creature +1.
+Take -1 from a hostile creature.
+Let the chosen creature untap.
+Make the targeted creature tap.”

 ## Rules

 ### Creature

 **Name**: Each creature has a pet name and a species name.
 The pet name is what this instance of this creature is called, as if it were someone’s pet.
 Ex: “Spot”.
 The species name is what this creature is called if you saw a random one out in the wild.
 Ex: “cat”, “wolf”, “deer”.
 The pet name is for the player of that instance of the card to write on the card to mark that instance as distinct from the other instances.
 The species name is to help identify that creature so others players know generally what that card is capable of.
+A species can be represented by multiple different cards.

 **Points**: The card cost is how many points it costs to put this creature in a player’s deck.
 The cost is auto-calculated by the creature’s base power and biome mods.
 It is up to you, the designer, to increase the cost for the creature’s abilities.
 This number is the main way that you balance a card.